 Another, slightly off topic: this wasn’t a press release, but someone responding to a HARO query about AI, who pitched me on an idea called “augmented eternity” from her client.
 That turned into this story.

-Some stories don’t need to be made into full-fledged press releases to become pitchable – the news is just as easily shared as a blog post that gets sent to journalists.
+Some stories don’t need to be made into full-fledged press releases to become pitchable – you can just as easily share news as a blog post that you send to journalists.
 In fact, all press releases should be posted on the company’s site (as either a blog post or as a page in the news section of the website) before it gets sent out via press release distribution services anyway.
 In most cases, a blog post version of a press release is completely adequate.If you’re writing your press release correctly, it should read as though it’s a news article itself.
 Click To Tweet

 If you’re writing your press release correctly, it should read as though it’s a news article itself.
 There should be quotes that can be pulled out of context and still convey the right message, from both the company and a customer/user/other person getting benefit from the news you’re announcing.
 Often, reporters will copy/paste these quotes into their coverage – or even copy/paste entire sections of your release (you’d be surprised how many major media outlets do this).